billtubbs/thesis-sims/README.md

 ### Plots

-To make the various plots of the simualtion results in section 3.2.2, run the following script, with the line `sim_name = "rod_obs_sim1_all_seed";` uncommented.
+To make the various plots of the simulation results in section 3.2.2, run the following script, with the line `sim_name = "rod_obs_sim1_all_seed";` uncommented.

 Also uncomment one of the lines in the section `choose observers to include in plots` to determine which observer results to include int he plots.
 For example, to make the box plot in Figure 3.20, use the following:'
 ```lang-matlab